Answers to Your Air Conditioning and Heating Concerns

 A: Look for the SEER Rating on Air Conditioners.
 Before you buy a new air conditioner, you need to learn some of the industry language.
 It will help you find an efficient model that does not waste energy and saves money on monthly utility bills.
 Look for the SEER rating on new air conditioners.
 SEER stands for Seasonal Energy Efficiency Rating.
 The higher the rating, the more efficiently the air conditioner operates.

 The federal government requires a minimum SEER of 13 out of a maximum rating of 20.
 Why does the government set standards?
 Higher-efficiency air conditioners save energy and cause less pollution.

 Consumers also save money on electric bills.
-Well-designed new air conditioners are up to 70 percent more efficient the current average.
-This can yield significant savings for consumers over the service life of their air conditioner.
+Well-designed new air conditioners are up to 70 percent more efficient than the current average.
+This can yield significant savings for consumers over the service life of their air conditioners.

 ENERGY STAR Label: Symbol of Efficiency

 Buying ENERGY STAR product save money on utility bills and protects the environment.
 ENERGY STAR is a government-backed guarantee that the appliance you buy meets strict efficiency standards.
 That is a big plus for households with heating and cooling systems, which are big energy users.